 One of the most important reasons to build wealth is to ensure you can live comfortably in retirement.
-There are few concepts you should be familiar with when deciding how to build your wealth:
+There are a few concepts you should be familiar with when deciding how to build your wealth.

 Time and compounding